CocoaPods/blog.cocoapods.org/_posts/2017-03-28-CocoaDocs-Documentation-Sunsetting.markdown

 I started [CocoaDocs][cd] [back in][cd_tweet] February 2013, and have been running and maintaining it for the last 4 years.
 CocoaDocs started as a way to generate documentation for Objective-C projects via [Appledoc][appledoc].
 When Swift came out, [Jazzy][jazzy] support was added to the app.
 Since then, CocoaDocs has grown organically over the years into a tool to [generate useful metadata][cd_post] for any CocoaPods library used in the CocoaPods.org website.

-I intend to remove the support for generating the HTML pages, and the DocSet generation for new libraries uploaded to trunk as by the end of May.
+I intend to remove the support for generating HTML pages and DocSets for new libraries uploaded to trunk by the end of May.

 <!-- more -->